susansayre/eco280/content/en/materials/syllabus.md

 - Implement the plan effectively in statistical software (R and Stata)
 - Use Git/GitHub to share work with peers and document the development of your computer code

+## Class Zoom Sessions

+We will have synchronous Zoom sessions on MW from 10:55am-12:10pm EST. Use [this Zoom link](https://smith.zoom.us/j/96396536926) to join our sessions.
+I encourage but do not require you to have your camera on if you are joining live.
+When you join, you will need to sign in to you Zoom account and will be put in the waiting room.
+Please use your Smith zoom account so that I know who you are and can let you in promptly.

+Class sessions in this course will be a mix of presentation of methods and time for students to experiment and practice the techniques introduced.
+To the extent practical, I will aim to have the presentation of methods available asynchronously and use synchronous sessions for hands-on activities that can also be replicated by students who are unable to attend synchronously.
+Any parts of class that involve presentation of methods will be recorded and posted for asynchronous students to access.
+Depending on the specifics of the activity, hands-on activities may or may not be recorded, but directions for completing the actitivies asynchronously will be available.

+During most class Zoom meeting, I encourage you to use Slack rather than Zoom chat for asking questions.
+This works better when we're using breakout rooms as we can all still communicate over Slack.
+Moreover, our discussion will be archived on Slack for later reference.

+In some cases, we may have a class "meeting" over Slack if we are primarily working on an individual activity.
+In this case, I will post the class activity on Slack and will be available throughout the class meeting to answer questions on Slack and/or connect briefly over video if you have a more in depth question.
+How often we connect live over Zoom or "meet" via Slack is open to discussion as a group.

+In addition to class sessions, each student will be part of a study group.
+These groups will be formed based on a mix of time availability, programming experience in R and Stata, and estimates of how often you'll be able to attend class synchronously.
+The goal is for students participating primarily asynchronously to have a regular meeting time to work through class activities with other peers who are also primarily participating asynchronously.
+If you anticipate having a schedule that is too irregular to accommodate this, please contact me so that we can identify a workable approach for you to complete class activities.

 ## Assessment

 - 40% Homework exercises